Team

 Dr. rer. nat.
 José Alejandro Rubiera Gimeno

-José is a postdoc working on single photon detection using a transition edge sensor.
-In addition to his experimental activities in collaboration with DESY, he analyses the background noise of such sensors using simulations (GEANT4) and develops new, low-noise sensor concepts based on this.
+José is a postdoctocal researcher working on single photon detection using a transition edge sensor.
+In addition to his experimental activities in collaboration with DESY, he analyses the background noise of such sensors using simulations (GEANT4) and develops new, low-noise sensor concepts based on this to enable direct dark matter searches and improve the ALPS II experiment at DESY.

 Holstenhofweg 85, 22043 Hamburg